ZihengZZH/awesome-multimodal-knowledge-graph/resource_list_abstract.md

 **2018** {#4}

 #### Towards Building Large Scale Multimodal Domain-Aware Conversation Systems
   * [[pdf](https://arxiv.org/pdf/1704.00200.pdf)] [[repo](paper/saha2018towards.pdf)]
   * Saha et al. (2018.01)
   * AAAI'18
   * While multimodal conversation agents are gaining importance in several domains such as retail, travel etc., deep learning research in this area has been limited primarily due to the lack of availability of large-scale, open chatlogs.
 To overcome this bottleneck, in this paper we introduce the task of multimodal, domain-aware conversation, and propose the MMD benchmark dataset.
 This dataset was gathered by working in close coordination with large number of domain experts in the reail domain.
 These experts suggested various conversations flows and dialog states which are typically seen in multimodal conversations in the fashion domain.
 Keeping these flows and states in mind, we created a dataset consisting of over 150K conversation sessions between shoppers and sale agents, with the help of in-house annotators using a semi-automated manually intense iterative process.
 With this dataset, we propose 5 new sub-tasks for multimodal conversations along with their evaluation methodology.
 We also propose two multimodal neural models in the encode-attend-decode paradigm and demonstrate their performance on two of the sub-tasks, namely text response generation and best image response selection.
 These experiments serve to establish baseline performance and open new research directions for each of these sub-tasks.
 Further, for each of the sub-tasks, we present a 'per-state evaluation' of 9 most significant dialog states, which would enable more focused research into understanding the challenges and complexities involved in each of these states.

 #### A Multimodal Translation-Based Approach for Knowledge Graph Representation Learning
   * [[pdf](https://www.aclweb.org/anthology/S18-2027.pdf)] [[repo](paper/mousselly2018multimodal.pdf)]
   * Mousselly-Sergieh et al. (2018.06)
   * SEM'18
   * Current methods for knowledge graph (KG) representation learning focus solely on the structure of the KG and do not exploit any kind of external information, such as visual and linguistic information corresponding to the KG entities.
-In this paper, we propose a multimodal translation-based approach that defines the energy og a KG triple as the sum of sub-energy functions that leverage both multimodal (visual and linguistic) and structural KG representations.
+In this paper, we propose a multimodal translation-based approach that defines the energy of a KG triple as the sum of sub-energy functions that leverage both multimodal (visual and linguistic) and structural KG representations.
 Next, a ranking-based loss is minimized using a simple neural network architecture.
 Moreover, we introduce a new large-scale dataset for multimodal KG representation learning.
 We compared the performance of our approach to other baselines on two standard tasks, namely knowledge graph completion and triple classification, using our as well as the WN9-IMG dataset.
 The results demonstrate that our approach outperforms all baselines on both tasks and datasets.

 #### Multimodal Unsupervised Image-to-Image Translation
   * [[pdf](http://openaccess.thecvf.com/content_ECCV_2018/papers/Xun_Huang_Multimodal_Unsupervised_Image-to-image_ECCV_2018_paper.pdf)] [[repo](paper/huang2018multimodal.pdf)]